 It’s important to know that children with ADHD do not necessarily have “food allergies” in the strict, medical sense.
 Results when testing for food allergies are usually negative in these kids.
-The only way to know whether food sensitivities affect your child is to remove certain foods from his diet and observe his reaction.
-A child might have food sensitivities if he displays allergy symptoms, like hayfever, asthma, eczema, or GI problems.
-But I have seen children with none of these problems respond well to a change in diet.
+The only way to know whether food sensitivities affect your child is to remove certain foods from daily consumption and observe his reaction.
+A child might have food sensitivities if he displays allergy symptoms, like hay fever, asthma, eczema, or GI problems.
+But I have seen children with none of these problems respond well to a change in what they eat.

 Try Helpful Herbs

 Several herbs have been recommended for managing ADHD symptoms, including ginkgo, St. John’s Wort, rhodiola, and ginseng.
 Most have been poorly researched, with two exceptions.

 In a large European study6 on hyperactivity and sleep problems, a combination of valerian and lemon balm helped to relax children with ADHD by reducing anxiety.
 I use these herbs regularly for kids who deal with these problems.
 Consult a naturopathic doctor to find the appropriate dose for your child.

 To improve attention, a new herbal product, called Nurture & Clarity, was developed, and carefully tested, by a team of practitioners in Israel.
 The children taking it demonstrated significant improvement, as measured7 by their performance on the Test of Variables Attention, a computerized measurement of attention.
 I would not make definitive recommendations based on one study, but this product is worth looking into.
 You can read about it at adhd-clarity.com.

 Finally, pycnogenol, an extract made from French maritime pine bark, has been shown to improve ADHD symptoms in a limited amount of research8.
 I have found that the herb helps improve concentration in some children.